Current as of Dec. 4, 2020

-Meeting challenges is normal part of MilLife, but with so much changing daily as a result of the Coronavirus 2019 pandemic, sometimes it’s hard to know which problem to tackle first.
+Challenges are a normal part of MilLife, but with so much changing as a result of coronavirus disease 2019, sometimes it’s hard to know which one to tackle first.
 If child care issues are on top of your list right now, Military OneSource is here to help you find the answers you need.

 If you have general questions about child care programs, the Department of Defense offers a variety of options including installation child development centers, school-age care programs, and family child care homes.
-There are also programs available for children with special needs.
-Information about military child care fee assistance can be found at Child Care Aware.
+Information about military child care fee assistance is available at Child Care Aware of America.

 Stay up to date on all the latest information on COVID-19.
-For Department of Defense updates for the military community regarding the virus that causes COVID-19, view the following sites:
+For updates regarding the virus that causes COVID-19, view the following sites: